 A. This is more tricky, and ASAP's advice should be sought.
 If the person was given a right of appeal, and they are waiting for that appeal to be heard, then they are in a strong position, as it would not be reasonable for them to abandon their appeal, which would happen if they left the UK.
 If, as is more likely, they were not given a right of appeal, then their immigration advisor may be considering challenging the decision by way of judicial review.
-If the decision is to be judicially reviewed, then it is worth applying for section 4 support (assuming the immigration advisor agrees).
-If there is no possibility of a judicial review, the immigration advisor may have requested that the Home Office issues a Removal Decision, which would then attract a right of appeal.
+If the decision is to be judicially reviewed, then it is worth applying for section 4 support (assuming the immigration advisor may have requested that the Home Office issues a Removal Decision, which would then attract a right of appeal.
 If so, it is probably safe to apply for section 4, but again check first with the immigration advisor.